306th Strategic Wing: B-47 Stratojet era

-The first Boeing KC-97E Stratofreighter air refueling aircraft assigned to Strategic Air Command was delivered to the wing's 306th Air Refueling Squadron at MacDill AFB on 14 July 1951 and inflight refueling operations started in May 1952, with KC-97s refueling B-47s on operational training missions leading toward combat ready status.
+The first Boeing KC-97E Stratofreighter air refueling aircraft assigned to Strategic Air Command was delivered to the wing's 306th Air Refueling Squadron at MacDill on 14 July 1951 and inflight refueling operations started in May 1952, with KC-97s refueling B-47s on operational training missions leading toward combat ready status.
 B-47Bs from the 306th Bomb Wing began a 90-day rotational training mission to RAF Fairford, Gloucestershire, in June 1953, marking the first overseas deployment of the B-47.
-Further overseas deployments by the entire wing followed in January 1955, October 1956, and October 1957 to Ben Guerir AB, Morocco.
-For its role in advancing jet bombardment tactics, the wing was awarded its first Air Force Outstanding Unit Award.
+Further overseas deployments by the entire wing followed in January 1955, October 1956, and October 1957 to Ben Guerir Air Base, Morocco.
+For its role in advancing jet bombardment tactics, the wing was awarded its first Air Force Outstanding Unit Award (AFOUA).

 During this period, the 306th also figured prominently in the filming of the 1955 Paramount Pictures movie, Strategic Air Command starring James Stewart and June Allyson.
 The film was made with the full cooperation of the Air Force, with significant filming occurring at MacDill utilizing B-47 aircraft of both the 306th Bombardment Wing and the collocated 305th Bombardment Wing.
 In the film's plot Stewart's character is assigned to fly B-47s as a vice wing commander at MacDill.

 In 1959 the wing added a fourth bombardment squadron, the 423d Bombardment Squadron as SAC's B-47 force reached its peak of twenty-seven wings.
 However, the B-47 soon began to be phased out of SAC's strategic arsenal.
 The wing began phasing down, with the 423d becoming non-operational in 1961 and the 369th in early 1963.
 The wing began sending aircraft to Davis–Monthan inventory beginning in late 1962 in anticipation of the wing's planned inactivation.
 However, inactivation plans were cancelled and the wing moved to replace the 4047th Strategic Wing instead.

 B-52 Stratofortress era

-As the B-52 Stratofortress replaced the B-47, the 306th Bombardment was redesignated as the 306th Bombardment Wing, Heavy and moved on paper from MacDill to McCoy Air Force Base, Florida on 1 April 1963, where it replaced the 4047th Strategic Wing.
+As the Boeing B-52 Stratofortress replaced the B-47, the 306th Bombardment was redesignated as the 306th Bombardment Wing, Heavy and moved on paper from MacDill to McCoy Air Force Base, Florida on 1 April 1963, where it replaced the 4047th Strategic Wing.